-Table 5 summarizes the completed silviculture treatments for the past planning period and compares to those proposed.
-There was a modest pre commercial thinning program was significantly reduced and a more aggressive planting program.
+Table 4 summarizes the completed silviculture treatments for the past planning period and compares to those proposed.
+There was a modest precommercial thinning program was significantly reduced and a more aggressive planting program.
 The switch to gap or fill planting is becoming more popular because it increases stocking on the marginally stocked areas and increases the spruce content which is less susceptible to insect attack and moose browsing.
 The herbicide was done to remove competing vegetation from site in preparation for planting.
 Less planting was done than was proposed because area was proposed on Industry limits but was not completed.

-Table 4.
-Summary of Silviculture Treatments on CBPPL limits in District 17 (2002 to 2007)
+Table 4 Summary of silviculture treatments on Crown land in District 17 from 2002 to 2007